 Community Life and Learning

-At Genesis you will be part of a dynamic, international community that shapes its own experiences through discussion, debate, Shabbat celebrations, and social action.
-Genesis participants learn from and teach one another, exchanging new ideas and practices, and forming lifelong friendships.
-You will also live and work with a team of educators who guide and inspire you in the challenging work of understanding diversity and creating community.
+Shape your experience at Genesis through discussion, debate, Shabbat celebrations, and social action.
+Learn from and teach one another, exchange new ideas and practices, and form lifelong friendships.
+Live and work with a team of educators who will guide and inspire you in the challenging work of understanding diversity and creating community.